 - Summits: Each cohort of startups and entrepreneurs will be invited to a Summit – a day-long event designed specifically for their cohort.
 Idea-stage participants will prototype and bring ideas into the physical world amidst new materials, machines and design experts.
 Those seeking market validation will create a plan and connect with Mentors and resources to help them achieve it.
 Those seeking to scale and manufacture will have access to resources about manufacturing and local manufacturers in NYC along with ideas and people to support strategic growth.
 There will be three Summits in total, one for each cohort.
 Attendance at your cohort-based Summit is required in order to get invited to closing and other showcase events throughout the program.

-- Cohort Programming: Depending on your cohort, there will be specific programming available to help you to connect and growth with a cohort of companies at a similar stage.
+- Cohort Programming: Depending on your cohort, there is specific programming available to help you to connect and grow with a cohort of companies at a similar stage.
 Many of the workshops provide opportunities for cohorts to interact with each other and to create an interwoven experience amongst startups at different stages in the lifecycle.

-- Access to Mentors: Alumni companies along with experts in design, business, legal, manufacturing and storytelling make up our network of Mentors.
+- Access to Mentors: Our Mentor network is made up of alumni companies along with experts in design, business, legal, manufacturing and storytelling.
 Our Mentors are invested in and eager to grow the NYC hardware ecosystem.
-They have started and sold businesses, have successfully launched and scaled a product and company, they have received awards, they have established entirely new markets and much more.
+They have started and sold businesses, successfully launched and scaled products or companies, received prestigious awards, and even established entirely new markets.
 They are bound in their commitment to help NYC-based hardware and product entrepreneurs along their journey to success.

 - Additional Events and Showcases: Throughout the Incubator experience, participating entrepreneurs and startups will have access to opportunities to showcase their company and product alongside other Futureworks Incubator companies.
 In addition, Futureworks Incubator partners, such as Kickstarter, are planning exclusive events for the Futureworks Incubator community.
 The program will host two high-profile closing events to celebrate your completing a cycle of the program and to setup your network of supporters, potential buyers, partners and funders.

 Futureworks Incubator is part of the broader Futureworks NYC portfolio of investments by New York City Economic Development Corporation, the City’s primary engine for economic development, charged with leveraging the City’s assets to drive growth, create jobs, and improve quality of life.
-Program operations are led by SecondMuse, and Imagination in Space.
-If you are interested in getting involved in the program, please reach out to [email protected]
+Program operations are led by SecondMuse.
+If you are interested in getting involved in the program, please reach out to firstname.lastname@example.org.